 A pop-rock score and a punk worldview show how relevant this must have felt, and it still feels like that today.
 "Don't Dream It, Be It" expresses the libertarian feel of the rest of the show and engages with a plethora of movie references: King Kong, RKO, MGM, and Esther Williams.

 The omnisexual antics in the swimming pool must be one of the most liberating moments in the history of the genre, and if you were gay, trans, or any shade of queer, this was your kind of show.
 You could indeed appropriate The Sound of Music, but this was the real thing.
 Few films as unambitious as this work so damn well.

 1977: But the World Goes 'Round, from New York, New York

-Tough Martin Scorsese had a soft spot for weepies and Hollywood musicals, but he could never just give us the simple pleasures they contained.
-He is very proud of this film, and the restored version is faithful to his vision: he wanted to show the darker aspects of the genre, just as Bob Fosse would but with half the razzle dazzle and with a brilliant take on the history of jazz in post war America.
 The film is original, a masterpiece in its balance between escapism and realism, and it engages with tradition both aurally and visually.
-The film has some standout numbers, and they are exciting in different ways: “Happy Endings”, “You Are My Lucky Star” and the title number, with its several incarnations throughout the film (indeed it is as if the film was about writing that song) are all very well crafted.
-Few films even in the 70s were as self aware.
-The plot about two talented musicians who fall in love but need to pursue different career paths, will be familiar to La La Land fans and show that Chazelle did not do something very new: plot point by plot point it’s the same story.
+It also has some standout numbers, and they are exciting in different ways: "Happy Endings", "You Are My Lucky Star" and the title number, with its several incarnations throughout the film (indeed it is as if the film was about writing that song) are all very well crafted.
+Few films even in the 70s were as self-aware and as conversant with the genre's past.
+The plot about two talented musicians who fall in love but need to pursue different career paths will be familiar to La La Land fans and show that Chazelle did not do something very new: plot point by plot point it's the same story.

 1978: Beauty School Drop Out, from Grease